GeorgAnegg/GeorgAnegg.github.io/README.md

 2016-2018:
 I was the Head Tutor at the [African Institute for Mathematical Sciences](https://aims.ac.za/) in Cape Town, South Africa.
 As Head Tutor, I was responsible for all teaching-related activities in a graduate mathematics degree program.
-I led the team of eight graduate teaching assistans and also contributed to the teaching and mentoring myself.
+I led the team of eight graduate teaching assistants and also contributed to the teaching and mentoring.
 You can read about it [here](https://ethambassadors.ethz.ch/2019/10/17/the-future-is-african-a-unique-teaching-experience-in-south-africa/).

 2012-2014: